arijitsinha80/hid-sp18-405/hadoop/hadoop-python-docker-sentiment/README.md

 		./swarm-down.sh

 * Note: due to the complication of different physical nodes, sometimes one node could be pulling images from docker-hub and causing delay in start-up of datanodes thus ignored by the namenode.
-In this case, the web interface at http://149.165.150.XX:8088/cluster will show 0 datanode and one need to use ctrl+C to stop the script, remove the stack and rerun the command:
+In extreme case, the web interface at http://149.165.150.XX:8088/cluster will show 0 active node and one need to use ctrl+C to stop the script, remove the stack and rerun the command:

 		ctrl + c
 		./swarm-down.sh